bknightInfo/hyprland-dots/README.md

 ## Notes:

-I used mrbman repository (https://github.com/mrbman/hyprland-dotfiles) as a base to start my hyprland my journey plus I also acknowledge soldoestech (https://github.com/SolDoesTech) for inspiration for the installer.
+I used mrbman repository (https://github.com/mrbman/hyprland-dotfiles) as a base to start my hyprland my journey.